The Clearing is a True Crime Podcast Told from the Perspective of a Serial Killer’s Daughter

 True crime podcasts abound: they are loved, obsessed over and binged by thousands and thousands of listeners.
 We have a unique fascination with villains…but what about a villain’s family?
 Who are they?
 And how does this crime frenzy impact them?
-The Clearing, the latest collaboration from Pineapple Street Media and Gimlet Media about the infamous serial killer, Ed Edwards, offers a unique angle through the eyes of the man’s very own daughter, and the woman who led to his initial arrest.
+The Clearing, the latest collaboration from Pineapple Street Media and Gimlet Media is about the infamous serial killer, Ed Edwards.
+But this podcast tells the story from a unique angle: through the lens of the man’s very own daughter, who also led to his initial arrest.
 As the podcast states, The Clearing is “a show about crime, and the trauma that can result from crime.”
 The series takes listeners on an unfolding story of a murderer, but through the eyes of his daughter as she works to solve her own mystery of the man she thought she knew.
 True crime lover or not, this series may have you hooked.

 Listening even to the first few episodes prompts many a question, but particularly about how such a unique angle and subject comes to be.
 The host and producer, Josh Dean, kindly took a moment to answer some of those questions, giving us a window into his process and the behind-the-scenes experience.
 These questions just scratched the surface of what you’ll hear in the series.